Monica and Friends: Bonds: Casting

 The main cast was unveiled on September 29, 2017.
 Giulia Barreto, Kevin Vecchiato, Gabriel Moreira and Laura Raseo — were chosen to act respectively as Monica, Jimmy Five, Smudge and Maggy on the live-action film adaption — the children thought they were still being evaluated in one step to be officially protagonists of the production.
 For the final test, the production direction prepared a surprise: a visit from Mauricio de Sousa to announce that they had been chosen for the film.
 The children's reaction was filmed and later released as a promotional video.

 In May 2018, Monica Iozzi joined the cast as Monica's mother Mrs. Luísa.
 On December 7, 2018, it was announced at the Comic Con Experience convention that Rodrigo Santoro had joined the cast as the character Nutty Ned.

 Marketing

 The first trailer for Turma da Mônica: Laços was released on December 18, 2018.
 An episode of the animated series Monica Toy, titled "Laços de Amizade" and inspired by the film, was released on YouTube on June 19, 2019.

 Reception

+The film received overwhelmingly positive reviews from Brazilian critics.
+Review aggregator AdoroCinema assigned a 3,9 stars from 5 from 9 reviews, with a 4,5 out of 5 from a review by the site's personnel.